Skip to main content

 What to expect

-• Self-serve onboarding — new users activate faster without waiting for a support rep to walk them through setup
+• Self-serve onboarding — new users activate faster without waiting for support

-• Fewer repetitive tickets — common “how do I…” questions are handled automatically, so your team focuses on complex, high-value conversations
+• Fewer repetitive tickets — common questions handled automatically

-• Users discover features faster — because the chatbot surfaces relevant help content in the context of what users are trying to do
+• Users discover features faster — chatbot surfaces relevant help content contextually

 The analytics dashboard is especially valuable for SaaS teams.
-Unanswered questions are a direct signal of where your documentation has gaps — review them regularly and your chatbot improves over time.
+Unanswered questions are a direct signal of where your documentation has gaps.

 Next steps